aspect-build/rules_ts/docs/rules.md

                  <a href="#validate_options-source_map">source_map</a>, <a href="#validate_options-target">target</a>, <a href="#validate_options-ts_build_info_file">ts_build_info_file</a>, <a href="#validate_options-tsconfig">tsconfig</a>, <a href="#validate_options-validator">validator</a>)
 </pre>

+DEPRECATED.
+Use Validation Actions instead.

     Validates that some tsconfig.json properties match attributes on ts_project.
     See the documentation of [`ts_project`](#ts_project) for more information.

 **ATTRIBUTES**